-2018 is a special year as it marks the 80th anniversary of the launch of the historic warship HMS Belfast in March 1938.
-This iconic landmark’s history is fascinating and climbing aboard was very special … The HMS Belfast belongs to the Imperial War Museums, which I have started to present on this blog with the Imperial War Museum of London I visited back in 2016.
-Let’s dig into the HMS Belfast history and see what a wonderful time you can spend aboard either with your family or history lovers!
+2018 is a special year as it marks the 80th anniversary of the HMS Belfast’s launch in March 1938.
+This iconic ship has an incredible history, and stepping aboard was such a memorable experience.
+The HMS Belfast is part of the Imperial War Museums, which I’ve started to feature on this blog, starting with my visit to the Imperial War Museum in London back in 2016.

 This town-class light cruiser was built for the Royal Navy and launched on St Patrick’s day 1938.
-It was the first to be named after the capital city of Northern Ireland.
+It was the first to be named after the capital city of Northern Ireland, Belfast.

 After being severely damaged by a german mine at the beginning of the second World War, it returned to action in 1942 with improved equipments.